When my 4 year old came to me with his big brown eyes and asked with much excitement, “How did I get here?”

 - Good touch and bad touch.

-- A man and a woman make a baby and it grows in the women’s uterus.
+- A man and a woman make a baby and it grows in the woman’s uterus.
 Or when a mommy and daddy love each other they decide to make a baby which grows in the mommies uterus.
 We have our detailed conversation with them when they are 8 so you can say, “I’ll share more details about this amazing and beautiful thing when you’re 8.”

 - Our bodies change as we get older but you can save the rest of that conversation for later.

-Remember at this point you are mostly leading the conversation not your child.
+Remember at this point you are mostly leading the conversation, not your child.
 Your child may have come upon information or images that are beyond their age and they may start inquiring about them as you have these conversations with them.
 Remember you lead the conversation on how much is appropriate for them to know at this point.

-Unfortunately, my boys came upon some pornographic images that were hardcore, I share more about that awful experience HERE.
+Unfortunately, my boys came upon some pornographic images when they were young, I share more about that awful experience HERE.
 One of the images they asked me about later was interpreted in their little heads as something totally different than what they saw.
 I knew that wasn’t what they saw, but I didn’t correct them on it because the actual image they saw was completely inappropriate and not something that I needed to be discussing with my children at this age.
 I let them believe their innocent interpretation of that image.

 The more a child can appreciate his own body as a preschooler, the better foundation he will have for feeling positive about the greatest of all physical miracles.” ~How to Talk to Your Child About Sex